 2025 Accomplishments

-Supported implementation of SCR817 - MarkeTrak Enhancements Aligning w/ TXSET 5.0 business requirements offering guidance on development.
+Follow up/stabilization of SCR817 - MarkeTrak Enhancements Aligning w/ TXSET 5.0 business requirements offering guidance on development.

-Developed communication plan for transition of in-flight Inadvertent Gain MarkeTraks from TXSET 4.0 to 5.0 before, during, and after implementation weekend

-Supported and communicated the workshop on the MarkeTrak API changes associated with SCR817

-Conducted two market training sessions attended by nearly 400 market participants to review changes of SCR817

-Approving MarkeTrak User’s Guide revisions

-Facilitated discussion on new ERCOT MIS views for Find ESI and Find Transaction post go-live
+Discussion on 727 extracts with the addition of new County Name and Meter Service Type

+Process discussion on activities performed by the TDU post IAG: reinstatement of Critical Care flag and reinstatement of Tampering flag, if applicable

+Review/collaboration of lessons learned

+.Re-mapping of new subtype (Sum of 867 vs LSE files) with escalation groupings

+Initiated and monitored list of “agile” proposed enhancements post TXSET v5.0 and SCR

+Review of monthly IT reporting discussing any trends/SLAs/issues experienced:

+Robust discussion on the number licenses for MarkeTrak use when “excessive license capacity” errors were experienced in February.
+As a result, ERCOT implemented multiple measures (time out, sharing of certification and production environments, log out vs time out) to improve availability.
+No further errors reported.

+Reviewed the Service Now process to notify ERCOT of time-sensitive issues.

+Supported the 2025 Retail Release calendar with the revised approach potentially impacting time-sensitive market processes

+TAC Structural review assignment prompted revisions to TDTMS scope and review of Working Group Procedures.

+Began “housekeeping” of the MarkeTrak Information Page to ensure information/links are updated and relevant.
+Outdated/irrelevant postings were removed and some postings were updated.

 Performed the bi-annual reviews of the MarkeTrak Subtype Analysis volumes communicating observations to RMS.

-Completed deeper dive of more common subtype analysis: volumes by REP, unexecutable reasons, timing for completion.
+Completed deeper dive of more common subtype analysis: volumes by REP, unexecutable reasons, timing for completion for 2023, 2024, and 2025(1)

-Improved the visual representation of some findings

-Collaborated with Client Services to provide data and talking points for REP outreach on the MarkeTrak analysis

-Reviewed monthly ERCOT IAG report noting observations and presenting findings to RMS.
+Quarterly review of monthly ERCOT IAG report noting significantly improved timelines in the completion of IAGs, IALs, and Rescissions and presenting findings to RMS.

-Discussion on ERCOT’s Digital Certificate initiative moving to multi-factor authentication along with root certificate update in May.
+General high-level discussion on all upcoming ERCOT projects impacting TDTMS market stakeholders: MIS Re-write, NAESB, API, MT & Siebel Upgrade, FlighTrak rewrite, Digital Certificates revisions, TLS1.2 to 1.3 Cipher Hardening, New Root for DCs.

 MarkeTrak Inadvertent Gain/Inadvertent Loss Analysis for 2024 and first half of 2025 MTs providing results supporting the success of the new IAG workflow –Presented results to RMS.
 Overall processing time: 87% improvement in IAGs and over 200% improvement for IALs with the TX SET solution for the removal of the “ready to receive” transition.